Tonyfu09/2023-24_OSWE_Note/README.md

 - 6. What is the authentication method for user?
 - 7. what is the sql query can get the passowrd
 - 8. Try to figure it out the important element to cract the token
+- 9. How we can discover more in log system?

 Login page Check list also avaliable (https://github.com/Mehdi0x90/Web_Hacking/blob/main/Login%20Bypass.md)